-In connection with the spin-off by the Company of Facet Biotech Corporation ("Facet") (the "Spin-Off") the Company entered into amendments to the leases for the Company's former facilities in Redwood City, California, under which Facet was added as a co-tenant, and a Co-Tenancy Agreement, under which Facet agreed to indemnify us for all matters related to the leases attributable to the period after the Spin-Off date.
-As of December 31, 2017, the total lease payments for the duration of the guarantee, which runs through December 2021, are approximately \$45.1 million.
+In connection with the Spin-Off of Facet Biotech Corporation ("Facet") in December 2008 (the "Spin-Off"), the Company entered into amendments to the leases for the Company's former facilities in Redwood City, California, under which Facet was added as a co-tenant, and a Co-Tenancy Agreement, under which Facet agreed to indemnify us for all matters related to the leases attributable to the period after the Spin-Off date.
 In April 2010, Abbott Laboratories acquired Facet and later renamed the entity AbbVie Biotherapeutics, Inc. ("AbbVie").
 If AbbVie were to default under its lease obligations, the Company could be held liable by the landlord as a co-tenant and, thus, the Company has in substance guaranteed the payments under the lease agreements for the Redwood City facilities.
+As of December 31, 2018, the total lease payments for the duration of the guarantee, which runs through December 2021, are approximately \$33.8 million.